...and some not so recommended. There's a lot of stuff out there. Here are some sites, books and such we have run across which we have opinions about.

 Genetic Entropy and the Mystery of the Genome, by John C. Sanford, Ivan Press, 2005.
 Outstanding analysis of the genetic problems with evolutionary ideas.
 Very highly recommended.

-from Phillip Johnson -- we probably don't have all his books, but we have Darwin on Trial; Objections Sustained; Defeating Darwinism by Opening Minds; The Wedge of Truth; and The right Questions.
+from Phillip Johnson -- we probably don't have all his books, but we have Darwin on Trial; Objections Sustained; Defeating Darwinism by Opening Minds; The Wedge of Truth; and The Right Questions.
 His mind is sharp, his knowledge extensive, his logic straight ahead.
 Most of his material is available here.
 Each book is Very highly recommended.

 Ultimate Things, by Dennis E. Engleman, Conciliar Press, Ben Lomond, California, 1995; see review by clicking title.
 Not recommended.
+See our expanded comments.

 Expelled: No Intelligence Allowed -- Ben Stein.
 This film is outstanding in its step by step exposé of the scientific establishment regarding any ideas which it does not officially approve of.
 Highly recommended